Looking deep into their eyes, knowing you, as a homo sapien, share 97% of the same genetic code, it's hard not to feel a kinship with orangutans.

-I remember seeing a photo of her sitting next to one of the large, orange-haired primates, and knowing then that I wanted to see them too.
+I remember seeing a photo of her sitting next to one of the large, orange-haired primates and knowing then that I wanted to see them too.

 Flying From Jakarta to Central Kalimantan, Borneo

-My journey began in Jakarta, where myself and seven other international travel bloggers met with representatives from Ministry of Tourism and Creative Economy of Indonesia.
+My journey began in Jakarta, where seven other international travel bloggers and I met with representatives from the Ministry of Tourism and the Creative Economy of Indonesia.

 We departed Jakarta's International airport for Pangkalan Bun on Kal Star Aviation, an Indonesian airline in operation since 2007.

 The proliferation of flights offered by regional and discount airlines in Indonesia is helping to improve accessibility to the country's more remote islands.

-We landed at Pangkalan Bun's little airport, and exited the plane directly onto the tarmac (a process I always associate with landing in remote areas).
+We landed at Pangkalan Bun's little airport and exited the plane directly onto the tarmac (a process I always associate with landing in remote areas).

 Adapting to Life on a Klotok

-Upon exiting the airport, we jumped into air-conditioned SUV’s for the 20 to 30-minute drive to the river dock where we'd be boarding our klotok.
+Upon exiting the airport, we jumped into air-conditioned SUVs for the 20 to 30-minute drive to the river dock where we'd be boarding our klotok.

 Due to narrow sections and areas of shallow water, the maximum width of a klotok is 4 meters (12 feet).